CircleCI-Archived/artifactory-orb/README.md

 To limit the permutations of variables, advanced use cases must pass a [`specs` file.](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory#CLIforJFrogArtifactory-UsingFileSpecs)

+## Sample Project
+You can browse the configuration of [Artifactory Orb Test](https://github.com/eddiewebb/artifactory-orb-test/blob/smoke-test/.circleci/config.yml) for working examples.

 ### Jobs

 You can reference the provided Jobs from a 2.1 Workflows configuration stanza.
 Unless provided, the executor is a OpenJDK 8 Docker image.